How to Open .NFO Files in Windows 11

 Notepad not displaying NFO file text correctly

-If the art looks off, switch to a monospaced font like Consolas or Lucida Console:
+If the ASCII art looks off, you might need to switch the font to a monospaced one like Consolas or Lucida Console for better alignment.

-1. Open Notepad and click “Format” in the menu.
+1. In Notepad, click on “Format” in the menu.

-3. Pick “Consolas” or “Lucida Console” from the font list.
+3. Choose “Consolas” or “Lucida Console” from the fonts list.

-4. Set the font style to “Regular” and pick a size that works for you.Fix Notepad can't display NFO file properly
+4. Make sure the font style is “Regular” and pick a size that works for you.Fix Notepad can't display NFO file properly

 How to view NFO files in Windows 11

-Changing the font just changes how you see the text; it doesn’t change the .NFO file itself.
+Changing the font only changes how the text looks on the screen; it doesn’t change the actual content of the .NFO file.

 Pro tip: How to Add Notepad to Desktop in Windows 11

-1. Download and install Notepad++ if you haven’t already.
+1. Download and set up Notepad++ from their official site if you haven’t yet.

-• If Notepad++ isn’t there, click “Choose another app,” then “More apps,” and if needed, “Look for another app on this PC,” and find the Notepad++ file (usually in C:\Program Files\Notepad++).
+4. If Notepad++ isn’t in the list, click on “Choose another app,” then “More apps,” and if needed, “Look for another app on this PC,” and go to where Notepad++ is installed (usually in C:\Program Files\Notepad++).

-2. Pick a monospaced font.Changing font style in Notepad++
+3. Pick the monospaced font style you like.Changing font style in Notepad++

-3. Save your settings and reopen the NFO file if needed.
+4. Save your settings and reopen the NFO file if you need to.

 View NFO files in Windows 11

-1. Right-click any .NFO file and pick “Properties.”
+1. Right-click on any .NFO file in Windows Explorer.

-2. In the Properties window, look for “Opens with.”
+3. In the Properties window, find where it says “Opens with.”

-3. Click “Change…” next to the current app.Change Open With for NFO System Information
+4. Click on the “Change…” button next to the current default app.Change Open With for NFO System Information

 Learn more: How to Change Default App For File Extension in Windows 11

-2. Type msinfo32 and hit Enter.
-This opens the System Information Tool.
+2. Type msinfo32 and press Enter.
+This launches the System Information Tool.

 Windows 11 NFO Files System Information Viewer

-Knowing your NFO file type is key.
-If it’s with software or media, it’s likely the ASCII text type.
-If it’s from your system’s info tool, then you need the XML viewer method above.
+It’s good to know the kind of NFO file you have.
+If it comes with software or media, it’s probably the ASCII text type.
+If it’s a file you or someone else made from your system with the System Information Tool, then you need to use the XML viewer we just talked about.

 Nyau Wai Hoe